Peter Hendy: Network Rail

 In July 2015 he was appointed chair of Network Rail by the then Secretary of State for Transport, Patrick McLoughlin.
 In June 2023, he was reappointed to the role to serve for a further two years.

-In 2024, Hendy pressured engineering consultancy SYSTRA to take disciplinary action against rail engineer Gareth Dennis after he told a reporter for the Independent website that Euston station was "unsafe".
+In 2024, Hendy pressured engineering consultancy SYSTRA to take disciplinary action against rail engineer Gareth Dennis after he told a reporter for the The Independent that Euston station was "unsafe".
 Network Rail responded that an improvement notice from the Office of Rail and Road concerning a lack of risk assessments regarding crowding at the station had already been closed.
 In a further statement the company admitted the station could be “unpleasant and uncomfortable” during crowding, but not unsafe.

 SYSTRA dismissed Dennis in early July 2024, stating in an email that he had "brought the name / reputation of SYSTRA Ltd and Network Rail into disrepute", referencing the article and Hendy's complaint about it.
 At the Railway Industry Association conference in November 2024 - having left Network Rail following his appointment to government - Hendy apologised for suggesting that Network Rail could withhold contracts from a company based on media comments by an employee.
 Since the controversy, changes have been made at Euston to platform announcements as well as changing an advertising screen to display passenger information.

 Department for Transport

 On 8 July 2024 he was appointed to Keir Starmer's new Labour government as a minister of state in the Department for Transport, thereby leaving his role as chairman of Network Rail.
+In July 2026, he was reappointed to the new government by Andy Burnham.

 Other appointments

 Between 2013 and 2015, Hendy was the chairman of International Association of Public Transport.

+In 2015, he was appointed Chair of the newly formed Freight Enforcement Partnership.

 In July 2017 he was appointed chair of the London Legacy Development Corporation, by the Mayor of London Sadiq Khan, which is developing the Queen Elizabeth Olympic Park.

 In July 2019 he was appointed by the then Prime Minister Theresa May as a trustee of the Science Museum Group which incorporates the National Railway Museum in York.
 Hendy is also an independent trustee of the London Transport Museum.
 In March 2023, Hendy was appointed chairman of the Heritage Railway Association.

 In June 2020, he was appointed chair of the Union Connectivity Review.
 The terms of reference were published on 3 October 2020.
 The review was published in November 2021.

 He is also the Honorary Chairman of the London Bus Museum.